satriadhikara/satriadhikara/README.md

 Student on the path to web developer
 ------------------------------------

-I am an undergraduate student from STEI ITB who is interested in web development.
+I'm an undergraduate student from STEI ITB who is interested in web development.

 * 🌍  I'm based in Bandung, Indonesia
 * ✉️  You can contact me at [satriadhikara@gmail.com](mailto:satriadhikara@gmail.com)